ryanwpark/fullstack/README.md

       This data will be displaying data from the patient table and appointment table.

    We can logout of Employees by clicking the tab "Logout".

- #How to Login as a Doctor
+    How to Login as a Doctor
-  Once the website is up locally, you can login in clicking the blue button "Have an account?
+  You can login in clicking the blue button "Have an account?
 Login to book an appointment!".
-  Our Locations and can be seen by clicking the blue button "Schedule an appointment over the phone".
-  To login in as our doctor, you can use the username "jsmith" and the password "12345678".
+  To login in as our doctor, you can use the
+  Username "jsmith"
+  password "12345678".

 Doctor Welcome Page
   We can see our upcoming appointments and cancel them by clicking the red "cancel" button.